Caltech-IPAC/firefly/README.md

 By default, this repository builds a default example webapp.
 This tool can be used for viewing FITS data, catalogs, and xyplots.
 It is a general viewer tool for retrieving and viewing astronomy related data.

-#### Firefly Tools
+#### Firefly APIs

-Firefly Tools exposes the most powerful components of Firefly in a way that can be used by any web page with no prerequisites.
+Firefly APIs exposes the most powerful components of Firefly in a way that can be used by any web page with no prerequisites.
 It allows any web developer access to Firefly's FITS visualizers or Table Tool with just a very few lines of JavaScript.
-The goal is to make these tools very easy to use with only a 10 minute learning curve.
+The goal is to make these APIs very easy to use with only a 10 minute learning curve.

-An important feature is that the Firefly Tools server can be installed cross-site.
+An important feature is that the Firefly APIs server can be installed cross-site.
 In other words, it is not required to be on the same server as the web page.
-Firefly Tools can do this because it uses JSONP or CORS for the server communication.
-This allows Firefly Tools not to be limited by the server's Same Origin Policy and to give the developer a lot of flexibility.
-The web developer does not have to do any installation, but can simply just start using Firefly Tools.
+Firefly APIs can do this because it uses JSONP or CORS for the server communication.
+This allows Firefly APIs not to be limited by the server's Same Origin Policy and to give the developer a lot of flexibility.
+The web developer does not have to do any installation, but can simply just start using Firefly APIs.

 ### Visualizers
 The firefly components contain 3 main visualizers for astronomy data.

 #### Tabular Display
 Firefly has implemented “Excel-like” tables on the webpage.
 In an easy, interactive way, a user can sort the results, filter the data on multiple constraints, hide or show columns or select data for download or visualization.
-The Firefly Tools server is optimized to show very large tables without significant performance degradation.
+The Firefly APIs server is optimized to show very large tables without significant performance degradation.
 We have tested it with over 10 million rows, 50 column tables.

 #### FITS Visualization
 Firefly provides a first-class FITS visualization on the Web without any plugins.
 All of the significant components you would expect to see in a basic desktop FITS application are available with data that Firefly displays.
 The FITS visualizer allows for plotting anything that the table shows that has a Lon and Lat.
 Therefore, users can overlay multiple catalogs over their FITS image and interact with it.